Crime in the United States: Crime over time

 After a slow decline, the number of hate crimes increased since the mid 2010s.

 Despite accusations of a "crime crisis" of soaring violent crime under President Joe Biden, FBI data indicated the violent crime rate had declined significantly during the president's first two years in office, after a spike in 2020 during the COVID pandemic.
 By 2022, the violent crime rate was near a 50-year low, and preliminary data released in early 2024 indicated continuing declines in 2023.
-As of July 1, 2024, violent crime was down and homicides were on pace to drop to 2015 levels by the end of the year.
+The FBI estimated that the violent crime rate fell 9.7% in 2025, the largest year-to-year decrease since national estimates began in 1936.
+The murder and nonnegligent manslaughter rate was 4.1 per 100,000 inhabitants, tying 1955 and 1956 for the lowest rate in the national estimate series.

 In the early 1980s, a study (using data from the years 1978 to 1982) estimated that the cumulative lifetime risk of becoming a homicide victim (ie. the risk of dying due to homicide throughout one's life, rather than the commonly cited statistics of annual homicide risk) was 1 in 133.
 However, the study found considerable differences by race and gender, with the risks being 1 in 21 for black males, 1 in 104 for black females, 1 in 131 for white males, and 1 in 369 for white females.
 Since then, this risk has been decreasing, it was 1 in 240 in 1997, and 1 in 287 in 2009.

 After World War II, crime rates increased in the United States, peaking from the 1970s to the early-1990s.
 Violent crime nearly quadrupled between 1960 and its peak in 1991.
 Property crime more than doubled over the same period.
 Since the 1990s, however, contrary to common misconception, crime in the United States has declined steadily, and has significantly declined by the late 1990s and also in the early 2000s.
 Not only did crime decrease overall nationally in the United States in the 1990s but also in major cities during that decade and continuing into the following decades.

 Several theories have been proposed to explain this decline: